 For information on other drugs used in the treatment of vasculitis see Glossary of drugs and side effects.

-For patients with HV caused by an identified drug or treatable infection the prognosis may be good and the disease may not recur.
+For patients with HV caused by an identified drug or treatable infection the prognosis is good and the disease may not recur.
 For patients with other underlying inflammatory diseases, chronic infections, cancers and for where no cause is found the prognosis may depend on the underlying disease and the condition may recur.

-- HV is usually caused by medications or other underlying diseases
+- HV is usually caused by medications or other underlying diseases.

 - Treatment and prognosis depend on identifying the causative factors where possible.